 When I placed the two film cameras shown above, I fully expected the rangefinder to weigh more than the SLR.
 As can be seen, quite the opposite occurred.
-Aside from its noisiness and extra bulk - the $20 film camera on the right side of the scales will do everything a rangefinder that is worth hundreds of dollars can do - plus - it it will perform a multitude of tasks at the touch of the shutter button.
+Aside from its noisiness and extra bulk, the $20 film camera on the right side of the scales will do everything a rangefinder that is worth hundreds of dollars can do - plus - it will usually do it much faster.

 - Better or Worse - or - Just Different -

 Compared to most modern digital cameras that are compact enough to fit in either a coat or a generous pants pocket - I still prefer to take a compact 35mm rangefinder camera with me on a hike all alone or an event with other people.
-I usually only bring whatever lens is mounted to the camera.
-If it is an event with musicians or athletes performing on the field, I'll usually be taking photos of the individuals watching the event, rather than just the performers on the on state or on the field.
+If it is an event with musicians or athlete performing on the field, I'll usually be taking photos of the individuals watching the event rather than just the performers on the on state or on the field.

-With regards to purchasing a compact digital, I've been sitting on the fence whether to purchase a mirrorless cameras that uses an APS-C sensor.
+With regards to purchasing a compact digital, I've been sitting on the fence with regards to mirrorless cameras that now use an APS-C sensor.
 Unfortunately, these cameras use an electronic viewfinder, much like a smart phone,.
-On the plus side, the above mirrorless camera mentioned have an image sensor that is physically many times larger than those used on a cellular phone.
-Plus, they are not nearly as noisy as an SLR.
+On the plus side, the above mirrorless camera mentioned have an image sensor that is physically many times larger than those used on a cellular phone and they are not as noisy as an SLR.
 Bottom line: if I were of the generation that grew up playing Minecraft at age of four or five, I would have already definitely gravitated to this camera segment - but being an old-school photographer, I still shoot film.